Wakayama Prefecture Official View on Dolphin Fishery at Taiji

 Whale and dolphin meat, both fresh and preserved, was a precious source of protein in Japan for the residents of remote islands, peninsulas, and villages located deep in the mountains far from the centers of economic activity.
 Even now, there are regions across Japan where whale and dolphin meat is a significant part of traditional cuisine, and many people who used to eat such meat in their childhood enjoy the taste, and wish to buy and consume it.

 It is quite rare to find whale and dolphin meat in the markets but it is a fact that there is still demand for it.
 Why should someone try to ban people from eating whale or dolphin meat simply because there are other kinds of food available?
 It is up to individuals to decide what to eat, thus what to buy.
 The fishermen catching whales and dolphins are making their livelihood by responding to this demand.
-Forcing these fishermen to stop their whaling and dolphin fishery is the same as telling them to abandon their livelihood.
+Saying these fishermen should stop their whaling and dolphin fishery is the same as telling them to abandon their livelihood.

 Does dolphin fishery damage both the image and the national interest of Japan?